kangxue/How-do-I-render-point-clouds/README.md

 - Convert the point cloud into a set of spheres, and save it in an obj file.
 You can use the matlab code under "pc2sphere".

 - Use [Keyshot](https://www.keyshot.com/) to render the obj file.
 The software provides a library of nice materials.
+The price of education version is $95/year.

 - You can also write a python script to render a batch of files.
 See the document [here](https://keyshot.com/scripting/doc/7.0/quickstart.html).